Core Workflow#

 Warning

-Version compatibility: This pipeline is designed for modality XPLR version 1.0.0 and later.
+Version compatibility: This pipeline is designed for modality XPLR version 1.1.0 and later.
+Results are optimised for visualisation in modality Viewer (beta).
 Some features may not be available in earlier versions.
 Check your modality XPLR version with modality --version before running.

 Tip